oVirt/ovirt-site/source/develop/release-management/features/storage/importstoragedomain.html.md

 * a Storage Domain can not be detached if it contains disks which are related to a running VM, unless this disks are inactive.
 * Shareable and Direct LUN disks are not supported in the OVF file, therefore will not be part of the recovered VM.
 * The `OVF_STORE` disk will contain all the entities configuration which are candidates to be registered.
 The candidates are VMs and Templates which has at least one disk exists in the Storage Domain OVF contained in the unregistered_ovf_of_entities table.
-* Currently all the Storage Domains which are related to the VMs/Templates disks must exist and be active in the Data Center once the entity get registred. (see <https://bugzilla.redhat.com/1133300>)
+* Currently all the Storage Domains which are related to the VMs/Templates disks must exist and be active in the Data Center once the entity get registred. (see [Bug 1133300](https://bugzilla.redhat.com/1133300))
 * Registering a thin provisioned VM which is based on a Template is dependent on the Template existence in the setup.
 * Permissions on VMs and Templates will not be preserved on detach, since they are not part of the OVF. (https://bugzilla.redhat.com/1138177)
 * detach/attach operations with Local Storage Domain will not support migrating unregistered entities, the reason for that is that on the detach the Local Storage Domain is being deleted from the Host.
-* Attaching an imported Storage Domain can only be applied with an initialized Data Center. (see [6])
+* Attaching an imported Storage Domain can only be applied with an initialized Data Center. (see [Bug 6])
 * If a Storage Domain will not contain the `OVF_STORE` disk, the engine should attach the Storage Domain without any unregistered entities, and an audit log should be presented.
 * The engine should retrieve the unregistered entities from the most updated `OVF_STORE` disk from all the `OVF_STORE` disks contained in the Storage Domain.
-* If the chosen `OVF_STORE` disk will contain an entity which already exists in the unregistered_ovf_of_entities table (see <http://www.ovirt.org/Features/ImportUnregisteredEntities#General_Functionality>), the engine will replace the data in the unregistered_ovf_of_entities table with the VM fetched from the `OVF_STORE` disk.
+* If the chosen `OVF_STORE` disk will contain an entity which already exists in the unregistered_ovf_of_entities table (see [ImportUnregisteredEntities#General_Functionality](/Features/ImportUnregisteredEntities#General_Functionality)), the engine will replace the data in the unregistered_ovf_of_entities table with the VM fetched from the `OVF_STORE` disk.

 #### Implementation gaps